When to plant Celery in Brown County, IL

 When to Plant Celery in Brown County, IL

-This month in Brown County, Illinois
+June in the garden — Brown County, Illinois

 Celery is a marshland plant that requires consistent moisture and cool temperatures to produce crisp, flavorful stalks.
 It is a rewarding but demanding garden crop.